 Brain Capital is a new, innovative tuition financing concept.
 Students participating in these models do not or only partially pay tuition fees during their studies at KLU.
 However, they commit themselves to make income-dependent payments upon completion of their studies.
 The total amount of payments is linked to the income earned.
 The model is based on a solidarity principle: Students with higher income repay more than students with lower income.
 There are limits for maximum annual and maximum total payments (about twice the tuition fee amount adjusted for inflation).

 If you wish to finance your tuition fees at KLU partly or wholly via the Brain Capital scheme, please fill in the Brain Capital application form and send it to firstname.lastname@example.org by June 30th, at the very latest.
-Indicate the amount that is necessary to cover your tuition or part of the tuition fees, but keep in mind that the scheme may not allow a full coverage of your tuition.
+Indicate the amount that is necessary to cover part of the tuition fees.
+Please keep in mind that the scheme may not allow a full coverage of your tuition.
 Applications for Brain Capital are only accepted before commencement of studies.

 The selection committee meets at the beginning of every month deciding on all applications received until the last date of the previous month.
 A positive decision on the application depends on various factors.
 In any case the number of applications received as well as a regional quota is considered.